Table of Contents

 • items: Nested navigation items (optional)

-constitution.md (Project Principles)
+charter.md (Project Principles)

 Optional file defining project-wide coding principles and standards.

-Location: .kittify/memory/constitution.md
+Location: .kittify/memory/charter.md

 Purpose: When present, all slash commands reference these principles.
 Claude and other agents will follow these guidelines during implementation.